MisterGlass/eiruv/README.md

 # Updating the site
-The website can be controlled by editing the <a href="/_data/eruv_status.yml">eruv status file</a>
+The website can be controlled by editing the <a href="/website/_data/eruv_status.yml">eruv status file</a>

 # Local Development
-A local server can be launched by checking out this repository and running `docker-compose up` from this folder ont eh command line.
+A local server can be launched by checking out this repository and running `docker-compose up` from this folder on the command line.
 Then you can point your browser to <a href="http://localhost:4000">http://localhost:4000</a> to preview the website